rueedlinger/teal/docs/index.md

 developer looking to automate PDF processing or integrate PDF functionalities into your existing workflow, Teal provides a seamless and efficient solution.

+For the source code, see [https://github.com/rueedlinger/teal](https://github.com/rueedlinger/teal).

+## Key Features

+- Digitize documents to searchable PDF or archivable PDF/A.
+- Extract metadata, text, and tables as structured data.
+- Convert different document types to PDF.
+- Convert PDFs to PDF/A.
+- Check PDF/A compliance.

 ## Understanding Different Types of PDFs

 **Digitally Created PDFs:**